 Private philanthropy is reshaping the development landscape like never before.
-Alongside its statistics on Official Development Assistance (ODA), the OECD collects and publishes data on private philanthropy for development, thus contributes to providing the broader picture of resource flows to developing countries.
+Alongside its statistics on official development assistance (ODA), the OECD collects and publishes data on private philanthropy for development, thus contributing to the broader picture of resource flows to developing countries.
 This information can inform evidence-based development co-operation policies and promote better partnerships between the different actors.

 Statistics on private philanthropy for development

-The OECD DAC statistics includes project-level information from 33 of the largest foundations working for development.
+The OECD statistics include project-level information from 33 of the largest foundations working for development.
 These foundations report data on their grant making and programme-related investments (PRIs) for development following the same statistical standards and definitions as ODA.
 Until 2017, only the Bill and Melinda Gates Foundation shared this information with the OECD.
-This makes the OECD DAC statistics a unique source of information on private philanthropy for development.
+This makes the OECD statistics a unique source of information on private philanthropy for development.
 They are also a key source of information for the OECD Centre on Philanthropy.
-This brochure highlights some of the main statistical trends over 2017-18.

 Creditor Reporting System (CRS), the comprehensive dataset on resource flows to developing countries from official bilateral and multilateral organisations – including ODA – as well as from private philanthropic foundations.
 Data on activities from foundations can be found under the flow category “Private Development Finance”.
 This database excludes core/assessed contributions to multilateral organisations.